 Source: Agency for Healthcare Research and Quality

-Preventive care as a solution
+Preventive care is the solution

 Consider a few scenarios outlining the common barriers to preventive care men face.
 Do these sound like any of your employees?